muxamilian/fair-queuing-aware-congestion-control/README.md

 Also install `mininet` from mininets website.

-Then, run run an experiment with our congestion control (Tonopah) with fair queuing like this:
+Then, run an experiment with our congestion control (Tonopah) with fair queuing like this (to reproduce Table II):

     sudo python3 sample/network_sim.py --qdisc fq --cc tonopah

-To run without fair queuing, run it like this:
+To run without fair queuing (reproducing Table I), run it like this:

     sudo python3 sample/network_sim.py --qdisc pfifo --cc tonopah